 Post-Student Teaching Portfolio Rubric

-This document outlines portfolio expectations for teacher candidates in the Department of Educational Studies Programs (ECE/Elem-ML/EA-A/SPE Add-on).
+This document outlines portfolio expectations for teacher candidates in the Department of Educational Studies Programs (EC-Elem/Elem-ML/EA-A/SPE Add-on).

 During the Field II semester (EDS 445/450, SPE 446/447 add-on), candidates must complete the Pre-Student Teaching Portfolio.
 To meet the requirements of this benchmark you will need to use the D2L presentation template supplied within the D2L site to upload the narrative statement and associated artifacts.
 This presentation should be published and turned in through the dropbox feature within D2L.
 Failure to complete this portfolio benchmark will stop you from proceeding to student teaching!